vathsaas/Munin/Munin_Windows_Install/README.md

 1> Clone the munin setup for windows from github.

-2> Unzip the file and run the msi installer.
+2> Run the msi installer.

 3> Then go to the path where the setup has been installed and in the "munin-node" file delete all the configuration and add the below configuration to the file.